Configure an interpreter using Docker

 Configuring Docker as a remote interpreter

-Now that we've prepared our example, let's define a Docker-based remote interpreter.
+Now, let's define a Docker-based remote interpreter.

 Ensure that you have downloaded and installed Python on your computer.